 From the young women and men of the informal proletariat to the middle classes and even the bourgeoisie [see the upcoming third part of this interview], each class has for its own way to denounce the pressure it has suffered under an incredibly corrupt system.

 Although there were few at the very beginning, women have been massively present since February 22, and even more so since International Women’s Day on March 8.
 Women of all ages and classes have been extremely visible, but the majority are young, urban and highly educated.
 And despite their degrees, they find themselves unemployed, like many men, but in even greater numbers.
 So every Friday, they have been protesting shoulder to shoulder, veil or no veil, in the dense demonstrations.

 Their very presence in public spaces has changed the movement.
 Now, when some women launch general slogans, men are following their lead and chanting alongside them.
 These women are unafraid of being arrested by the police.

-On March 16, the Algerian Women for Change Toward Equality collective decided to organize a feminist square in front of the Central Faculty in Algiers.
+On March 16, the Algerian Women for Change Toward Equality collective decided to organize a feminist bloc in front of the Central Faculty in Algiers.
 Journalist Daïkha Dridi later reflected, “No one asked me for my opinion on the feminist square, and it isn’t an idea that I would have defended if I had participated in the organization, but now that this square exists, I support it totally in solidarity.”